knpuniversity/symfony2-rest/knpu/episode4/jwt-guard-authenticator.md

 First: `getCredentials()`.
 Our job is to read the `Authorization` header and return the token - if any - that's being passed.
 To help with this, we can use an object from the JWT bundle we installed earlier: `$extractor = new AuthorizationHeaderTokenExtractor()`.
-Pass it `Bearer` - the prefix we're expecing before the actual token - and `Authorization`, the header to look on:
+Pass it `Bearer` - the prefix we're expecting before the actual token - and `Authorization`, the header to look on:

 [[[ code('b89e52ae9c') ]]]